About the Town of Broadalbin

 Fulton County’s Development Strategy calls for the implementation of what are referred to as Primary Development Areas.
 State Highway 29 runs through the Town of Broadalbin and intersects with State Highway 30 just west of the Town line.
 This Primary Development Area, called Vail Mills, offers premier opportunities for infill development fanning out from that intersection.
 It is a key gateway to the Great Sacandaga Lake and the Adirondack State Park.

 The concept plan provides new single-family housing, a commercial/retail district and lodgings in a pastoral setting.
 To that end Fulton County has worked with the Village of Broadalbin to add capacity to their plant and become a customer.
 The EDP has estimated that the sewer collection system for the Vail Mills Development Area could initially collect up to 50,000 gallons a day of wastewater flow.
-The intent is for projects/developers to extend sewer lines to projects located north, south, west and east through Town of Broadalbin on either side of the Route 29 Corridor.
+The intent is for projects/developers to extend sewer lines to projects located north, south, west and east through the Town of Broadalbin on either side of the Route 29 Corridor.